Array( => turistam/safety-and-health/)

 · avoid walking alone in deserted places, backstreets and poorly lit streets

-· if you are mistreated or made the object of ridicule, do not respond and do not fall for provocation
+· if you are mistreated or made the object of ridicule, do not respond to provocations;

-· do not try to hitch a lift and do not agree to be given a lift by strangers
+· do not hitchhike and do not agree to be given a lift by strangers;

-2) when using the public transport (bus, trolleybus, tram, taxi):
+2) when using public transport (bus, trolleybus, tram, taxi):

-· do not leave unattended your personal belongings (luggage)
+· do not fall asleep in order not to leave your personal belongings (luggage) unattended;

-· if there is no empty seat, try to stand in the central aisle
+· if there is no empty seat, stand in the centre of an aisle;

-· do not stand near the doors (robberies are most often committed there)
+· try not to stand near the doors (robberies are most often committed there);

 3) in the metro:

-· hold on to the handrails when on the rolling stairs
+· hold on to the handrails when on the escalator;

-· never stand near the edge of the platform; while waiting for a train, stand at a column or in the middle of the station until the train doors open
+· never stand near the edge of the platform; while waiting for a train, stand at a column or somewhere in the middle of the station until the train doors open;

 4) in the crowd:

-· in the case of a jostle, raise your hands with elbows forward and try to hold the elbows at chin level, never hold your hands in your pockets in critical situations
+· in case of jostling, fold your arms up in front of you and try to hold the elbows at chest level; never hold your hands in your pockets;

-· it is better to follow the direction in which the crowd moves and try and walk closer to the center; it is dangerous to be near glass shop windows, walls or trees
+· it is better to follow the direction in which the crowd moves and walk closer to the center; it is dangerous to be near glass shop windows, walls or trees;

-Emergencies arise as a result of accidents, hazardous natural phenomena, catastrophes or natural or other disasters resulting in the death of people, injuries or damage to the environment.
+Emergencies arise as a result of accidents, hazardous natural phenomena, catastrophes or other disasters that cause the death of people, injuries or damage to the environment.

 24-hour monitoring of emergencies in Russia is performed by the Ministry of the Russian Federation for Civil Defense, Emergencies and Elimination of Consequences of Natural Disasters (EMERCOM of Russia).
 The EMERCOM website shows an interactive map with information on accidents, fires, traffic incidents, floods, inclement weather conditions, earthquakes, and other emergencies in the regions of Russia.